 In that playoff run that we had, he was an absolute animal.
 To have him go head-to-head against Lindros.
 Head-to-head against Lemieux.
 He handled them.
 It was amazing, really.

 But it was like that all year.
 I played him always against the best team’s players.
 He put up points for us.
 He was physical… this was one of the most underrated players that’s played the game.

 He was a puck mover and a breed you don’t see any more: A physical puck mover.
 That combination of physical and finesse.

-As for the 1997 NHL All-Star Game itself, MacLean's Eastern squad raced out to 10-4 lead with less than two minutes remaining in the second period.
-Then Owen Nolan scored an All-Star Game record two goals in eight seconds (we'll get to the 'called shot' later) and suddenly the game was 10-6 entering the third.
+As for the 1997 NHL All-Star Game itself, MacLean’s Eastern squad raced out to 10-4 lead with less than two minutes remaining in the second period.
+Then Owen Nolan scored an All-Star Game record two goals in eight seconds — we’ll get to the ‘called shot’ in a bit — and suddenly the game was 10-6 entering the third.

 MacLean: I just remember thinking, ‘There’s a chance I may not get my $10,000 (laughs).’
 And then I started going, “OK boys, we need to win this game.”

 Maybe some of them shook their heads at me like I was a little bit goofy, but I wanted to win the game.